Stormontgate: Aftermath

-Political fallout
+Political reactions

-Both the Irish and British governments have ruled out inquiries into the controversy.
+Both the Irish and British governments ruled out inquiries into the controversy.
 Tánaiste Mary Harney said: "I think the last thing we probably need right now is some form of inquiry which may not get very far".
 The Secretary of State for Northern Ireland, Peter Hain, described the unfolding scandal as turbulent, but said that inquiries "cost hundreds of millions of pounds.
 I am not going down that road when it is quite clear that it is not in the public interest to do so.
 Taoiseach Bertie Ahern described events surrounding the incident as "bizarre".

+Sunday World interview

 Immediately after the December revelation, unidentified security sources said that a second informer acting independently of Donaldson disclosed the alleged spy ring.
-Former IRA prisoner and critic of Gerry Adams, Anthony McIntyre, has claimed that a more important MI5 agent is operating in the organisation and that Donaldson was sacrificed by Sinn Féin to deceive people into thinking that the most serious infiltration had been ended.
+Former IRA prisoner and critic of Gerry Adams, Anthony McIntyre, claimed that a more important MI5 agent was operating in the organisation and that Donaldson was sacrificed by Sinn Féin to deceive people into thinking that the most serious infiltration had been ended.

-However, Donaldson denied the existence of any sort of spy ring, stating "The plan was to collapse the institutions to save Trimble.
+Donaldson was not seen for months after he gave his revelations in December 2005, having left Belfast.
+In March 2006, Hugh Jordan, a journalist for the Sunday World located Donaldson in a remote cottage in Donegal and interviewed him.
+Donaldson denied the existence of any sort of spy ring, stating that he was part of an operation by the security services to support the Ulster Unionist leader David Trimble.
+"The plan was to collapse the institutions to save Trimble.
 David Trimble was trying to out-DUP the DUP and in the end the DUP swallowed him up.
 The whole idea was to get Trimble off the hook and get republicans the blame.
 But it didn't work because Trimble is history now."

-Donaldson killed

-Since his admission, Donaldson had been living in the Republic of Ireland.
+The paper included a picture of him in front of the secluded property, and he denied he was in hiding.

+Assassination

+The PSNI received information shortly after Donaldson's statements to the Sunday World were published, indicating his life could be at risk.
+A risk assessment of this threat was likely not undertaken by PSNI.

 On 4 April 2006 he was found shot dead at a house he had been using as a retreat near Glenties, County Donegal.
 Irish Minister for Justice, Equality and Law Reform Michael McDowell said that Donaldson had been shot in the head and that his right forearm was almost severed.
 However, a post mortem revealed that he had died from a shotgun blast to the chest.
-Donaldson's death is now the subject of an ongoing murder inquiry.
-In 2009 the Real IRA used their Easter message to claim that they had killed Donaldson.
+His assassination was a major political incident.
+In 2009 the Real IRA claimed that they had been responsible for the killing.
+The investigation is still underway; Antoin Duffy was charged in March 2026 with the murder of Donaldson among other charges.